qlik-oss/mira/README.md

 ### Kubernetes Mode

-In _kubernetes_ mode, Mira assumes that all engine instances are run as Kubernetes pods and that the engines are exposed as Kubernetes services with _named_ ports. _Kubernetes_ mode is set by providing the `--mode kubernetes` command line argument when starting the Mira pod.
+In _kubernetes_ mode, Mira assumes that all engine instances are run as Kubernetes pods and that the engines are exposed as Kubernetes services with _named_ ports. _Kubernetes_ mode is set by setting the `MIRA_MODE` environmentvariable to `kubernetes` before starting the Mira pod.

 Since Mira needs to communicate with the Kubernetes API server, a `kubectl` proxy should be set up in the Kubernetes deployment.
 A convenient way to do this is to bundle the `kubectl` proxy as a container in the same pod as the Mira container.
 In this way, Mira can reach the proxy on `localhost`.